 "Each Pet's vaccinations are based on their unique needs."

 Vaccinations play an important part in keeping your pets healthy.
 Animals can be exposed to a variety of dangerous illnesses in their lives, but a standard course of vaccinations can prevent them.

-At Intermountain Pet Hospital, we ensure that your pets stay healthy and happy by staying on top of the most current vaccination protocols.
+At Intermountain Pet Hospital, we ensure that your pets stay healthy and happy by staying on top of the most current and relative vaccination protocols.